-Michelle Hickman is a wife, mother of 4, small-business owner, youth pastor, and breastfeeding advocate.
+Michelle Hickman is a wife, mother of four, small business owner, youth pastor, and breastfeeding advocate.
 Michelle’s passion for breastfeeding advocacy began with her nursing in public incident at Target in 2011 which led to the largest nurse-in to date with over 6,000 moms who participated in nursing their children at Target stores all over the U.S. Michelle currently sits on the advocacy board for the United States Breastfeeding Committee (USBC), and is the Director of Activism for Best For Babes Foundation.
 Michelle created and manages the Best For Babes harassment hotlines 855-nip-free and 844-free2pump where she helps mothers across North America advocate for their right to nurse in public or pump at work.

 Get Your FREE Postpartum Plan!